syahrizaldev/syahrizaldev/README.md

 # Hello Everyone...

-My name is Syahrizal, a Web **Designer and Developer** from Indonesia who specializes in mostly **Front-End Development**.
-I am very enthusiastic on **Design and Developing** a responsive, interactive, and user-friendly web applications that working properly.
-I am focused on writing accessible **HTML5**, using modern **CSS3 (Including SASS)**, and writing clean **JavaScript** code.
+My name is Syahrizal. a Web **Designer and Developer** based in Indonesia who specializes mostly in **Front-End Development** with more than five years of experience.
+I am very enthusiastic about **design and building responsive, interactive, and user-friendly web applications** that work properly.
+I focused on writing accessible **HTML5, using modern CSS3 (including Sass), and writing clean JavaScript code**.

-And now, I am currently attempted to increase my Web Development skills by learning and practicing some awesome and useful technologies like **Node, React, Vue, and MongoDB**.
+Besides, I am also practicing some of the popular Front-End User Interface (UI) Kits like **Bootstrap, Material, and TailwindCSS** to supporting myself in developing some of my works.
+Now, I'm currently attempted to increase my Web Development skills by learning and practicing some powerful and useful technologies such as **Node, React, Vue, and MongoDB**.

+When I'm not coding, I like listening to music and watching some movies, or you will find me outdoor.
+I love being out in the open that's going for walks, cycling, or doing exercise while looking for some inspiration.
+I'd like you to check out my works and give me the advice to make me better.

 ### My Technologies & Tools: